Fraternal birth order linked to same-sex attraction in men

 Dr. Blanchard explains:

-“It has been hypothesized that the fraternal birth order effect reflects the progressive immunization of some mothers to Y-linked minor histocompatibility antigens (H-Y antigens) by each succeeding male fetus and the concomitantly increasing effects of such maternal immunization on the future sexual orientation of each succeeding male fetus.”
+“It has been hypothesized that the fraternal birth order effect reflects the progressive immunization of some mothers to Y-linked minor histocompatibility antigens (H-Y antigens) by each succeeding male fetus and the concomitantly increasing effects of such maternal immunization on the future sexual orientation of each succeeding male fetus” (Blanchard, 2001, Abstract).

-Dr. Blanchard has hypothesized that some mothers’ bodies develop antibodies in reaction to a male fetus, with the antibodies increasing with each successive (male) pregnancy.
+Dr. Blanchard and others have hypothesized that some mothers’ bodies develop antibodies in reaction to a male fetus, with the antibodies increasing with each successive (male) pregnancy.
 According to Dr. Blanchard’s hypothesis, these antibodies have the capacity to influence sexual differentiation in the fetal brain, leading to an increased incidence of same-sex attraction:

-While Dr. Blanchard’s hypothesis is just that—a hypothesis—it has received a great deal of attention in the scientific community because it is consistent with a variety of evidence.
+While Dr. Blanchard’s hypothesis is just that—a hypothesis—it has received a great deal of support in the scientific community because it is consistent with a variety of empirical evidence and has held up for more than two decades of research and study.

 Dr. Blanchard notes: